 Snorgo is a British designed and manufactured snoring aid that helps people that sleep with their mouth open to stop snoring by training the involuntary muscles in and around the upper respiratory tract.
 (Your nasal cavity, mouth and throat).
 Simply put, by strengthening these areas with simple daily exercises that can be completed in less than two minutes, you can reduce and eventually cure snoring for good in most people.

 Vibrations of excess tissue in the airways occur when we breathe and this is responsible for the sound of snoring we are all familiar with.
 Snorgo users have improved muscle tone of the area which can help to reduce these vibrations and mitigate the effects of narrower or obstructed airways, which can both be exacerbated and lead to snoring when you sleep with your mouth open.
+Multiple studies have shown that you seem more likely to collapse your mouth and therefore create this turbulence when you open your mouth (Ref .1-3 ).

 Easy Ways To Stop Snoring When You Sleep With Your Mouth Open